The Alamo (2004 film): Box office

+Critical reception

 The film received mixed to negative reviews.
 It holds a 29% rating on Rotten Tomatoes based on 159 reviews, with an average rating of 5/10.
 The critics consensus reads, "Too conventional and un-involving to be memorable".
 It holds a Metacritic score of 47/100 based on 38 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Variety called it "a historically credible but overly prosaic account of the most celebrated episode in the creation of an Americanized Texas".
 The Houston Chronicle gave the film a grade of "B", saying Hancock, whom the paper points out is a "former Houstonian", "shows respect if not reverence for his state's mythical heritage, even while viewing it from modern perspectives"; it notes the "build-up to battle is prolonged and talky, and for a classic tale of heroic defiance, this Alamo feels more restrained than rousing.
 Again, it's no-win.
 When Hancock supplies history, the action and drama bog down.
 And even when he's right, he's wrong, since so many historians disagree about what happened at the site in what is now Downtown San Antonio".

 Entertainment Weekly gave it a "C+", saying "Hancock's moderate, apolitical, war-is-hell dramatization of the famous 1836 battle that shaped the future of a free and independent American Texas isn't nearly the flop that the exceptionally harsh and unavoidable advance chatter has suggested it is.
 It's not the jingoistic call to patriotism of John Wayne's 1960 version, either.
 But The Alamo never harmonizes into a cinematic experience any more resonant than the average, manly, why-we-fight pic, or coalesces into a stirring cry for freedom".

 According to Roger Ebert: "Conventional wisdom in Hollywood is that any movie named The Alamo must be simplistic and rousing, despite the fact that we already know all the defenders got killed (if we don't know it, we find out in the first scene).
 Here is a movie that captures the loneliness and dread of men waiting for two weeks for what they expect to be certain death, and it somehow succeeds in taking those pop-culture brand names like Davy Crockett and Jim Bowie and giving them human form".
-He awarded the film 3.5 stars out of 4, and it notably became the film's most positive review.
+He awarded the film three and a half out of four stars, and it notably became the film's most positive review.